Quickscript-Competiton/July2020entries/.github/ISSUE_TEMPLATE/enter-the-quickscript-competition.md

 ---
-name: 'COMPETITION CLOSED Enter the 2020 Quickscript competition'
+name: 'Enter the 2020 Quickscript competition'
-about: COMPETITION CLOSED form to submit entries
+about: form to submit entries
 title: "[entry - name/description of script]"
 labels: entry
 assignees: ''